dotnet/docs-maui/docs/fundamentals/gestures/tap.md

 A .NET Multi-platform App UI (.NET MAUI) tap gesture recognizer is used for tap detection and is implemented with the <xref:Microsoft.Maui.Controls.TapGestureRecognizer> class.
 This class defines the following properties:

-::: moniker range="=net-maui-6.0"

-- `Command`, of type `ICommand`, which is executed when a tap is recognized.
-- `CommandParameter`, of type `object`, which is the parameter that's passed to the `Command`.
-- <xref:Microsoft.Maui.Controls.TapGestureRecognizer.NumberOfTapsRequired>, of type `int`, which represents the number of taps required to recognize a tap gesture.
-The default value of this property is 1.

-::: moniker-end

-::: moniker range=">=net-maui-7.0"

 - <xref:Microsoft.Maui.Controls.TapGestureRecognizer.Buttons>, of type <xref:Microsoft.Maui.Controls.ButtonsMask>, which defines whether the primary or secondary mouse button, or both, triggers the gesture on Mac Catalyst and Windows.
 For more information, see [Define the button masks](#define-the-button-mask).
 - <xref:Microsoft.Maui.Controls.TapGestureRecognizer.Command>, of type `ICommand`, which is executed when a tap is recognized.
 - <xref:Microsoft.Maui.Controls.TapGestureRecognizer.CommandParameter>, of type `object`, which is the parameter that's passed to the `Command`.
 - <xref:Microsoft.Maui.Controls.TapGestureRecognizer.NumberOfTapsRequired>, of type `int`, which represents the number of taps required to recognize a tap gesture.
 The default value of this property is 1.

-::: moniker-end

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

-::: moniker range="=net-maui-6.0"
 The <xref:Microsoft.Maui.Controls.TapGestureRecognizer> class also defines a <xref:Microsoft.Maui.Controls.TapGestureRecognizer.Tapped> event that's raised when a tap is recognized.
 The <xref:Microsoft.Maui.Controls.TappedEventArgs> object that accompanies the <xref:Microsoft.Maui.Controls.TapGestureRecognizer.Tapped> event defines a <xref:Microsoft.Maui.Controls.TappedEventArgs.Parameter> property of type `object` that indicates the value passed by the `CommandParameter` property, if defined.
-::: moniker-end

-::: moniker range=">=net-maui-7.0"
-The <xref:Microsoft.Maui.Controls.TapGestureRecognizer> class also defines a <xref:Microsoft.Maui.Controls.TapGestureRecognizer.Tapped> event that's raised when a tap is recognized.
-The <xref:Microsoft.Maui.Controls.TappedEventArgs> object that accompanies the <xref:Microsoft.Maui.Controls.TapGestureRecognizer.Tapped> event defines a <xref:Microsoft.Maui.Controls.TappedEventArgs.Parameter> property of type `object` that indicates the value passed by the `CommandParameter` property, if defined.
 The <xref:Microsoft.Maui.Controls.TappedEventArgs> object also defines a <xref:Microsoft.Maui.Controls.TappedEventArgs.Buttons> property, and a `GetPosition` method.
 The <xref:Microsoft.Maui.Controls.TappedEventArgs.Buttons> property is of type <xref:Microsoft.Maui.Controls.ButtonsMask>, and can be used to determine whether the primary or secondary mouse button triggered the gesture recognizer on Mac Catalyst and Windows.
 The `GetPosition` method returns a `Point?` object that represents the position at which the tap gesture was detected.
 For more information about button masks, see [Define the button mask](#define-the-button-mask).
 For more information about the `GetPosition` method, see [Get the gesture position](#get-the-gesture-position).
-::: moniker-end

 > [!WARNING]
 > A <xref:Microsoft.Maui.Controls.TapGestureRecognizer> can't recognize more than a double tap on Windows.